Industrial economics and policy

 We expect that, at the end of the course, the student be familiar with the typical market contests of the tourism industry and their expected outcomes.
 Furthermore we expect that the student be familiar at the end of the course with the main european antitrust and state aids intervention principles and their economic implications.

 The following topics will be studied in class and are part of the course program: classic oligopoly models: Bertrand, Cournot and Stackelberg (8 hours);Price discrimination (8 hours); Vertical relations between firms (8 hours) Product differentiation: Hotelling model (6 hours); advertising and the Dorfman-Steiner model (3 hours); potential competition and entry deterrence strategies (3 hours); european antitrust and state aids intervention principles; a comparison with the U.S ones; some case studies.
 (8 hours)

 Furthermore, at the beginning of the course, we will spend 2 hours on introductory concepts and definitions and 4 hours in recalling perfect competition and monopoly.

 L.Cabral, Industrial Economics, Carocci, Rome,2002.
 Chapters: 1-7 and 10-15.

-The teacher has got office hours on Mondays, from 3 pm to 4 pm in the Department (S.Abbondio, Manica Lunga)or in Prorectorate (via Natta 14, Como) according to agreements.
-Teacher's email at: email@example.com
+Office hours are on Mondays, from 3 pm to 4 pm in the Department (S.Abbondio, Manica Lunga).
+It is better to contact in advance the teacher for an appointment by writing at: email@example.com